 2) Do Not Store Displays in a Hot Environment

-Pop-up displays are usually covered by a laminated material in order to protect graphics from environmental effects as well as liquid.
+Pop-up displays are usually covered by laminated material in order to protect graphics from environmental effects as well as liquid.
 With that in mind, it’s imperative to ensure that the lamination on displays remains in the requisite condition.
-Subjecting laminated materials to heat can cause the bonding between the lamination and the graphics to loosen, which can be detriment to the appeal of the display.
+Subjecting laminated materials to heat can cause the bonding between the lamination and the graphics to loosen, which can be detrimental to the appeal of the display.
 Storing displays in a cool, dry area will ensure that they’re ready for continual use.

-Even top quality materials require optimal maintenance.
+Even top-quality materials require optimal maintenance.
 Protect the value of your organization’s investment in display architecture by reviewing the maintenance tips within this blog.